jamiejcole/canvas-dark-theme/README.md

 5. Reload Canvas.

 ## Contributions
 If you would like to help with this project and change any of the styles, feel free to.
 Any feedback is welcome.
+Issues or PRs are welcome.

 ## Additional Resources